Here’s an interesting question: “What mortgage has the best interest rate?”

 - 40-year fixed (most expensive)

-Now this can definitely vary from bank to bank, but it’s a rough order of how mortgage rates might be priced from lowest to highest, at least in my view.
+This can definitely vary from bank to bank.
+But it’s a rough order of how mortgage rates might be priced from lowest to highest, at least in my view.

-Many lenders don’t even offer all these products, especially the super-short term ARMs, but you can get an idea of what’s cheapest and most expensive based on its term and/or how long it’s fixed.
+Many lenders don’t even offer all these products, especially the super-short term ARMs.
+However, you can get an idea of what’s cheapest and most expensive based on its term and/or how long it’s fixed.

-Currently, the very popular 30-year fixed is pricing around 2.50%, while the 15-year fixed is going for 1.875%, per my own research of the latest mortgage rate data.
+The very popular 30-year fixed is currently pricing around 7.375%, while the 15-year fixed is going for 6.50%, per my own research of the latest mortgage rate data.

-The hybrid 5/1 ARM, which is fixed for the first five years and adjustable for the remaining 25, is averaging a slightly lower 2.125% versus the 30-year fixed.
+The hybrid 5/1 ARM, which is fixed for the first five years and adjustable for the remaining 25, might average a slightly lower 6.625% versus the 30-year fixed.

 But let’s focus on the 30-year fixed and 5-year ARM, as they’re the most popular in their respective categories.

-This spread can and will vary over time, and at the moment isn’t very wide, meaning the ARM discount isn’t great.
+This spread can and will vary over time, and at the moment isn’t very wide with most lenders, meaning the ARM discount isn’t great.

 At other times, it might be a difference of one percent or more, making the ARM a lot more compelling.

 For the record, a 3/1 ARM or one-year ARM would be even cheaper, though probably just slightly.
-And for a loan that adjusts every three years or annually, it’s a big risk in an environment where interest rates are likely at or near the bottom.
+And for a loan that adjusts every three years or annually, it’s a big risk in this rate environment.

-As mentioned, the low initial rate on the 5/1 ARM is only guaranteed for five years, and then it becomes annually adjustable for the remainder of the term.
+As mentioned, the low initial rate on the 5/1 ARM is only guaranteed for five years.
+Then it becomes annually adjustable for the remainder of the term.
 That’s a lot of years of uncertainty.
 In fact, it’s 25 years of risk.

 The 30-year fixed is, well, fixed.
 So it’s not going higher or lower at any time during the loan term.